On this page some frequently asked question we

 Question: How secure

-setting only once, this would be rather secure.
-Don't
+particular Enigma key setting only once, this would be

-keys would take a vast amount of time, even today.
+all possible keys would take a vast amount of time, even

 .
 Today, I strongly

-suggest never to use the Enigma to protect critical
+suggest never to use the Enigma to protect sensitive

 information!